A Jurassic Park-style comeback turns a quiet corner of Nevada into a world-class fishing destination

 “The Pilots don’t mature until they’re 16 [years old], so they could get a little bit bigger but we’re not sure,” John said.

-Back on that cold boulder looking out over surreal desert moonscape and stormy black waters and snow dusted hills behind us, those Lahontan monsters may as well have still been extinct.
+Back on that cold boulder looking out over a surreal desert moonscape and stormy black waters and snow dusted hills behind us, those Lahontan monsters may as well have still been extinct.
 As often happens to those fisher folk who have not caught anything in far too long, Amory and I make attempts to pretend we’re not getting moody.
 I crack a joke; comment on the natural beauty of the space.
 Amory pretends to laugh and gives an affirming and resounding, “yeah.”
 But just when the weather has almost frayed our nerves to the breaking point, Amory’s indicator drops.

 She whips her rod tip to attention, and spends the next ten or fifteen minutes practicing a form of icy-rock ballet meets tug-of-war until she is holding a thrashing flash of autumn red and chrome by the tail.
-It’s a twelve pound Pilot Peak cutthroat, aka Lahontan Lake Trout, back from the abyss of extinction and into her smiling arms for a few fleeting moments before we send it back home into the cold dark water
+It’s a twelve pound Pilot Peak cutthroat, aka Lahontan Lake Trout, back from the abyss of extinction and into her smiling arms for a few fleeting moments before we send it back home into the cold dark water.

 Me?
 I got skunked that day – a fact that Amory will likely never let me live down.
 But that’s what keeps me coming back to Pyramid Lake: the promise of a maybe.
 It’s the chance to be a part of a Jurassic comeback story — to see the Lazarus of Pyramid Lake, the fishy phoenix of Nevada — and thanks to Duff, John, and many others, for the first time in a long time these big beautiful trout are finally back where they belong and aren’t going anywhere.